 Psychological, emotional and nervous system problems are increasing, starting with young children.
 An entire new set of designer drugs has been created to deal with these issues.
 Yet these drugs may cause more addictions and dependencies.
 The future of public health, social health and societal psychological well-being seems problematical.
 We are becoming more unhappy and disturbed on personal and collective levels, and our longevity is starting to decline.

 How to Balance our Minds and Nervous Systems

 How should we handle this disturbing digital age in which we live and work?
 Shutting everything off is not an option, though we can reduce or compensate for the time involved.
 Taking regular time off for our own direct interaction with life and our own inner spiritual practice or sadhana is the key.
 Without a sadhana to ground us, it is unlikely that we can achieve any real happiness, understanding or higher consciousness, regardless of all the new information and communication.
 We will remain driven by our equipment and trapped in a world of artificial sensation and information progressively divorced from the organic roots of life and the greater space of the universe.

 You should consider how to counter the effects of the electronic world and digital drugs that bombard us and develop a spiritual and healing strategy according to your own wisdom and inspiration

 Keys to Coping with a Digital Life

 Unless we compensate for the ongoing electrical and information bombardment in our lives, it may only disturb us further and disrupt our energy field, even shutting it down at times.
 Yet if we learn to turn the media on or off as needed, and for subjects of real learning, not just entertainment, it can increase our range of communication, understanding and positive interaction with the world.
-That is perhaps our only hope at this point in history, but it requires continual conscious effort on our parts.
+That is perhaps our main hope at this point in history, but it requires continual conscious effort on our part.
 It cannot occur while we passively allow someone else to operate our minds and nervous systems.